Carlo Ratti: Start-ups founded

-Ratti is also the founder of several start-ups, both in the United States and in Europe.
+Ratti is the founder of several start-ups in the United States and Europe.

 Launched in 2014, Makr Shakr is a startup producing robotic bartending systems, whose products have been installed aboard Royal Caribbean cruise ships as well as in malls and hotels in the US, France, the UK, and Italy.

 In 2018, Ratti contributed to the launch of Scribit, a company manufacturing a portable, wall-mounted drawing robot.
 In 2019, Scribit was named among Time magazine's Innovation of the Year.

 Scientific contributions and writing

-Ratti has authored over 500 publications, including a book on Opensource Architecture together with Joseph Grima for Italian publisher Einaudi (later published in English by Thames&Hudson) and the essay "The City of Tomorrow", co-written with Matthew Claudel for Yale University Press.
+Ratti has authored over 500 publications, including a book on Opensource Architecture together with Matthew Claudel for Italian publisher Einaudi (later published in English by Thames&Hudson) and the essay "The City of Tomorrow", co-written with Matthew Claudel for Yale University Press.

 In a seminal paper in Environment and Planning B, Ratti questions the validity of the urban analysis technique Space Syntax.
 He has been opening the way in exploring the use of cellphone data to understand urban dynamics, which has now developed into an established field of scientific investigation.
 In general, the MIT Senseable City Lab works on papers that use network analysis and complexity science to better understand cities.
 Such aspects were discussed by Ratti in Seed magazine's Salon, together with mathematician Steven Strogatz.

-Ratti often writes editorials and articles on international media.
+Ratti often writes editorials and articles for international media.
 As well as being a contributor to Project Syndicate, he has written for Scientific American, The Architectural Review, La Stampa, BBC, The Huffington Post, The New York Times, Domus, Il Sole 24 Ore.

 He appeared on BBC Radio 4's The Museum of Curiosity in November 2019.
 His hypothetical donation to this imaginary museum was "A bionic arm".